JaywongWang/DenseVideoCaptioning/README.md

 Other versions may also work.

+**Update:**
-**Update:** I correct some naming errors and simplify the proposal loss using tensorflow built-in function.
+1. I corrected some naming errors and simplified the proposal loss using tensorflow built-in function.
+2. I uploaded C3D features with stride of 64 frames (used in my paper).
+You can find it [here](https://drive.google.com/file/d/1D6-sDPEkOJX32h0-EclxpiEmiMkNGybo/view?usp=sharing).